hansika-eng/hansika-eng/README.md

 ### 🧠 DetectX

-Machine Learning application that detects fake social media profiles through data preprocessing, feature engineering, model training, and prediction.
+DetectX is an end-to-end machine learning application that identifies fake social media profiles by analyzing account characteristics and behavioral patterns.

 **Tech Stack**